Answers to your hardest remote-working challenges

 - A good webcam

-We use G Suite, Basecamp, Trello, TINYpulse, Streak CRM, and Zapier.
+We use Google Workspace, Basecamp, Trello, TINYpulse, Streak CRM, and Zapier.
 We tried Slack but decided not to roll it out companywide because we found it distracting and it encouraged duplication (which we go to great lengths to avoid).

 Tips for calls and remote meetings

 - We schedule meetings using Google Calendar.
 We use the GoToMeeting plug-in, so with one click, we can add a video call to the event.